 ||The ACS WFC bias, dark, CTE dark, and sink files were generated following the ACS WFC anneal on Nov 12, 2022, and should be used to calibrate ACS WFC observations taken between Oct 14, 2022 and Nov 12, 2022.

-||This new bad pixel table was generated using data taken from September 9th, 2021 through October 5th, 2021.
-Currently, the Calibration Reference Data System only has WFC3 UVIS bad pixel reference tables up to a USEAFTER date of August 11th, 2021.
-The automated pipeline should now use these reference files as the bad pixel table on any UVIS datasets obtained between the dates above, or beyond because they represent the most accurate measure of pixel stability at the time of the science observation.
-These WFC3 UVIS bpx files were generated using 900 second dark exposures from the HST Cycle 28 daily monitoring programs 16414 and 16396.
+||This new bad pixel table, USEAFTER September 29, 2022, was generated using data taken from September 30, 2022 through October 24, 2022.
+Currently, the Calibration Reference Data System only has WFC3 UVIS bad pixel reference tables up to a USEAFTER date of September 1, 2022.
+The automated pipeline should now use this reference file as the bad pixel table on any UVIS datasets obtained between the dates above, or beyond because they represent the most accurate measure of pixel stability at the time of the science observation.
+This WFC3 UVIS bad pixel file was generated using 900 second dark exposures from the HST Cycle 29 daily monitoring programs 16564 and 16568.
 More information about the UVIS bad pixel tables is outlined in the WFC3 ISR 2018.15 and WFC3 ISR 2021.14.